passingthru67/workspaces-to-dock/README.md

 If the behavior persists, try disabling all other extensions and enable each extension one at a time until the behavior reappears.
 You may be experiencing a conflict with another extension.

-If the behavior persists with other extensions disabled, check for extension errors in Looking Glass (Gnome Shell 3.4) or by typing gnome-shell --replace in a terminal and watching for JS error logs.
+If the behavior persists with other extensions disabled, check for extension errors in Looking Glass (Gnome Shell 3.4) or by typing gnome-shell --replace in a terminal and watching for JS error logs related to the extension.

 If the problem persists, please report it by opening an issue on github or with a bug report message on the extension website.

 Change Log:
 -----------
+**version 9 (Feb 22, 2013)**

+- Language support added
+- Auto detect if user theme supports workspaces-to-dock
+- Option to extend dock height to fill the screen
+- Bug fixes

 **version 8 (Jan 26, 2013)**

 - Option to display workspace thumbnail captions (feature)